Who knew that making homemade herbal vinegar dressing was that easy.

 Tarragon also known as the dragon herb, is one of the 4 fines french herbs.

 A must in some of the typical french dishes such as Sauce Bearnaise or as mentioned earlier above vinegar pickled gherkins.

 In Azerbaijan, Armenia and other countries, Tarragon is used to flavor a popular soft drink.

-Many garden pests dislike tarragon odor and that’s why it is a useful plant to keep next to other herbs as protection.
+Many garden pests dislike tarragon’s odor and that’s why it is a useful plant to keep next to other herbs as protection.

-While making this exceptional vinegar dressing, you have to work with fresh herbs and some good apple vinegar.
+While making this exceptional vinegar dressing, it is important that you use fresh herbs and some good apple vinegar.